eiramlan/DNAPoly/README.md

 1. Start Jupyter Notebook: jupyter notebook
 2. Open the notebook file: `N_contruct.ipynb`
 3. Follow the instructions in the notebook to run the program.

+---

+### Acknowledgement
+This research is supported by the Prototype Development Research Grant Scheme (PRGS) PR001-2018A from the Ministry of Higher Education, Malaysia.

 ### License
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.